ApurvaJayswal/FUTURE_FS_02/README.md

 # Start the server
 npm start

-# clim8 is now running on http://localhost:3000
+# SkyCast is now running on http://localhost:3000
 ```

-## Live Demo
-You can try clim8 at [clim8.polido.pt](https://clim8.polido.pt) — this is the main instance.
-If it's not working, you can use the fallback at [clim8.vercel.app](https://clim8.vercel.app).

 ## Notice